christophergandrud/leg_violence_paper1/PaperNamed/jpr_r1/letter.md

 # Reviewer 2

+> It seems like the key trigger that influences the credible commitment problem is a fear of the dominant group changing the legislative procedures in their half, rather than through simply policy implementation. . .

 > 3. Relatedly, I wonder whether this piece can actually say something about the timing of political violence.
 As it stands, democracy age and proportionality are relatively static, at least within a legislative session.
 Yet, the case study shows that it is the exogenous shocks that interact with the institutions to determine political violence; “three shocks that were largely exogenous from the national legislature” (page 10).
 It is my reading that the model does a good job of explaining the baseline level (or average) of political violence in a country, but a poor job of explaining why political violence occurs over time.
 Explaining how societal influences change in the context of legislative procedures would produce a dynamic account of legislative violence.
 You get at this partially by including measures of exogenous shocks like GINI and ethnic fractionalization, but these are included additively rather than interactively.

-    - This is a very interesting idea.
-Societal factors, however, such as demographics of inequality and ethnicity do not have straightforward effects on legislative institutions.
-[FINISH]

-    TIME SCALE data is too short to examine this.
-For example, in the US case the changes leading up to legislative violence occurred over about 50 years.
+    - This is a very interesting idea, but one that I believe needs to be explored in future research.
+Primarily, this is because the political institutional variables are much more dynamic than the otherwise very static societal variables, especially over the period for which I have large-n data.
+Democratic age changes every year.
+Legislative majorities and proportionality changes at each election and can change dramatically from election to election given relatively simple electoral rule changes.

+    Societal factors such as ethnic fractionalization, income inequality, and societal attitudes, on the other hand, rarely change over 25 or so year periods.
+Typically the processes behind ethnic and cultural shifts take generations.
+The shocks that led to increasing disproportionality in the US case study, for example, materialised over almost half a century, even in a rapidly changing country with very high immigration and territorial expansion.
+These societal factors change so slowly that much of the data on them is updated infrequently.
+The most extreme case is Alesina et al.'s (2003) data which is still heavily used (there are 71 Google Scholar citations of it from 2015 alone as of March 2015), is in fact completely static over the sampling period.

+    Because of this, it would be very difficult to pursue this line of research within a quantitative framework.
+As a viable alternative in future work before a much longer-time series is available, case study work, like the case study presented in the paper, could explore how societal changes could affect political institutions and credible commitment problems.
+I think examining how countries' legislative institutions respond to demographic shifts is an interesting, but highly complex issue that is better suited for a future research project.
+This work would then clearly inform the study of legislative violence over longer periods of time.

-    In the Supplementary materials I include regressions interacting societal factors with key legislative institutional factors.
+    Finally, the Supplementary materials does now include regressions interacting societal factors with key legislative institutional factors.
 The results are not suggestive of such effects.
 [TO-DO]

-    Because of this, it would be very difficult to pursue this line of research within a quantitative framework.
-Instead, like the case study presented in the paper,

-    I think examining how countries' legislative institutions respond to demographic shifts is an interesting, but highly complex issue that is better suited for a larger research project.
-This work would then clearly inform the study of legislative violence over longer periods of time.

 > 4. I appreciate the empirical check for possible bias by limiting the sample to after 1990.
 However, I think more is needed to convince the reader that your method of data collection (assembling based on the Google News Archive) is picking up the universe of cases (or is in fact the best option available).
 Since some of the value of this project is in the creation of the original data set on legislative violence, it would be useful to describe this data collection in more detail.
 The fact that the author removes 22% of the sample by excluding the two most recent years (2010-2011) suggests that there is a bias for later years.